FlorinAndrei/TensorAim/README.md

 # TensorAim
-fly a drone, run TensorFlow image recognition, recognize people, point a video camera at them, record video
+fly a drone, run TensorFlow image recognition, recognize people, TF points a video camera at them, records video

 Not much to see here yet.